MicrosoftEdge/WebView2Feedback/specs/SharedBuffer.md

   /// violation in WebView renderer process and crash the renderer process.
   /// If the shared buffer is already closed, the API will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
   ///
-  /// The script code should call `chrome.webview.releaseSharedBuffer` with
+  /// The script code should call `chrome.webview.releaseBuffer` with
   /// the shared buffer as the parameter to release underlying resources as soon
   /// as it does not need access to the shared buffer any more.
   ///